13 Types of Welding Defects, Their Causes and Remedies

 Welding defects are unwanted occurrences or irregularities as a result of poor welding, which weakens the joint.
 This is when the welding is not up to standard and may occur in the form of discontinuity or material properties.

-The most common causes of welding defects are either material selection, incorrect welding patterns, welder skills, or machine setting.
 Welding voltage, current, and speed may also be the cause of the defects.
-One of the most common remedies for welding defects is to restart the process, in some cases, the metal can be repaired.
+Restarting the process is a common fix for welding defects; sometimes, the metal can be repaired.

 Causes of Welding Defects